 While many people advocate using vinegar or peroxide to clean grout, it’s not the best option.
 The acid in these chemicals can wear your grout down and loosen it.
 If you have stone tile, acidic or alkaline cleaners will destroy your floors.

-Tilelab makes a lemon-scented grout cleaner that will penetrate the toughest grime and leave your floors sparkling.
+Hoover makes a reasonably priced grout cleaner that will penetrate the toughest of grime and leave your floors sparkling.
 Use a brush to loosen the dirt and to scrub away stains.
 It’s better to use one with soft bristles, so you don’t damage your tile.

 A second option is to use a steam cleaner in combination with a scrub-brush.
 Steam cleaning is a safe alternative to harsh cleansers.
 The hot water will sanitize your tile while loosening dirt trapped in the grout.